rubys/bootstrap/bylaws.md

 electronic transmission) is given to those Directors who have not consented in writing or by electronic transmission; and
-  - iii) two (2) or more such Directors have not objected to the taking of any such action by written notice delivered to the Foundation within ten (10) business days following the date that written notice of the Directors action is mailed or otherwise delivered to such Directors.
+  - iii) two (2) or more such Directors have not objected to the taking of any such action by written notice delivered to the $FOUNDATION within ten (10) business days following the date that written notice of the Directors action is mailed or otherwise delivered to such Directors.
 Such filing shall be in paper form if the minutes are maintained in paper form and shall be in electronic form if the minutes are maintained in electronic form.
 - b) Notwithstanding the foregoing, the ability of two (2) or more non-consenting